heuer/segno/docs/epc-qrcodes.rst

 The function :py:func:`segno.helpers.make_epc_qr` is used to create a EPC QR code.
-It is not possible to modify the error correction level or to change the version of the QR Code.
+It is not possible to modify the error correction level or to change the version of the QR code.
 The EPC guidelines specify that the error correction level is fixed to "M" and the QR Code version must not be higher than 13.

 .. code-block:: python